MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 # mlb-led-scoreboard
 An LED scoreboard for Major League Baseball.
 Displays a live scoreboard for your team's game on that day.

-Requires a Raspberry PI and an LED board hooked up via the GPIO pins.
+Requires a Raspberry Pi and an LED board hooked up via the GPIO pins.

 [![Join Slack](https://img.shields.io/badge/slack-join-blue.svg)](https://mlb-led-scoreboard.herokuapp.com/)